easybuilders/easybuild-tutorial/docs/2021-lust/troubleshooting.md

     flag *is* required though, because GCC 10 became a bit stricter by using `-fno-common` by default.
-Note that we are using `-fcommon` as an escape mechanism here: it would be better to fix the source code and use a patch file instead.
+Note that we are using `-fcommon` as an escape mechanism here: it would be better to fix the source code and create a patch file instead.

+    An easy way to fix this problem is to replace the `-fast` with `-Ofast`, as the compiler error suggests.

-    In this case it's advised to change the `CFLAGS` argument that is added to be build command to replace the `-fast` with `$CFLAGS`, which is defined in the build environment by EasyBuild.
+    In this case it is advised to change the `CFLAGS` argument that is added to be build command to replace the `-fast` with `$CFLAGS`, which is defined in the build environment by EasyBuild.

     ```python
     buildopts = '-f Makefile.Linux CFLAGS="$CFLAGS -fcommon"'
     ```

+    Note that we need to be careful with quotes here: we use inner double quotes to ensure that `$CFLAGS` will be expanded to its value when the build command is run.

 ---